Emancer: History

-The band's fourth album, The Menace Within, was released in 2005 (again via Golden Lake).
-This record continued Emancer's progression toward a genre-bending, avant-garde form of extreme metal.
-Songs on The Menace Within feature dynamic shifts between aggressive black metal riffs and melodic or atmospheric passages, further integrating clean vocals and synthesizers.
+The band's fourth album, The Menace Within, was released in 2005 via Golden Lake.
+This record continued the progression toward avant-garde extreme metal.
+Songs on The Menace Within feature dynamic shifts between aggressive black metal riffs and melodic or atmospheric passages, integrating clean vocals and synthesizers.

-After three years of writing and recording, Emancer released their fifth studio album, Twilight and Randomness, in 2008 through the Czech label Naga Productions.
-The mastering was handled by Tom Kvlsvoll, who had previously worked on albums by Windir and Emperor.
+After three years of writing and recording, Emancer released Twilight and Randomness in 2008 through Naga Productions.
+The mastering was handled by Tom Kvlsvoll, who had worked with Windir and Emperor.

-In October 2010, it was reported that Emancer embarked on their first European tour, supporting Austrian black/death metal band Belphegor and fellow Norwegians Vreid on the “Walpurgis Rites – Raid Europa 2010.
+In October 2010, Emancer embarked on their first European tour, supporting Austrian black/death metal band Belphegor and Vreid on the “Walpurgis Rites – Raid Europa 2010.
 The tour included 15 concerts across Germany, Eastern Europe, France, Spain and Belgium.
-The live lineup for this tour was made up of vocalist Kjell Jomar Heltne (Gorbag- who, by this point also served as vocalist at fellow Norwegian band Cage of Torment), guitarist Ole Hartvigsen (Mithrin), bassist Bjarte Breilid, drummer Thomas Myklebust, and keyboardist Kristin Myklebust.
+The live lineup for this tour was vocalist Kjell Jomar Heltne (Gorbag- who also sang with Cage of Torment), guitarist Ole Hartvigsen (Mithrin), bassist Bjarte Breilid, drummer Thomas Myklebust, and keyboardist Kristin Myklebust.

-Following the tour, the band indicated that a new album was in the works, with recording planned to be completed by winter 2010–2011.
-However, as of 2025, no subsequent album has emerged.
-Several members turned their focus to other projects; for instance, Ole Hartvigsen and Thomas Myklebust joined the Sogndal-based black metal band Mistur in 2009–2010, and Hartvigsen later became a live guitarist for Kampfar.
-Emancer has not officially announced a breakup, but the band has been largely inactive in terms of new recordings and performances since 2010.
+A new album was in the works following the tour, with recording planned to be completed by winter 2010–2011.
+As of 2025, no album was released.
+Several members turned to other projects.
+Ole Hartvigsen and Thomas Myklebust joined Sogndal-based black metal band Mistur in 2009–2010, and Hartvigsen later became a live guitarist for Kampfar.
+Emancer has not officially announced a breakup, but the band has not recorded or performed since 2010.